 Anyway, I turned around and spotted it between the buildings.

-Note: other transportations are called elevators in Lisbon: Elevador da Gloria and Elevador da Bica.
+Other transportations are called elevators in Lisbon: Elevador da Gloria and Elevador da Bica.
 But they are funiculars.

-Santa Justa Lift facts
+Santa Justa Lift history & facts

 Before I show you photos of the amazing views, below are a few facts for those interested: